Enable JavaScript in your browser settings to use the full functionality of our website.

 Strategies for Betting on Negative Spreads

-For example: a 3.5 point spread in an NFL game isn’t that big of a deal, since scores are worth 6 and the margin is usually not as close.
+A 3.5 point spread in an NFL game isn’t that big of a deal, since scores are worth 6 and the margin is usually not as close.
+Even just an extra point is harder to come by in football.

 It could very well be a close game, but a close game could feature as much as an eight-point margin, which makes taking the negative spread a bit of a safer option.

-In NBA betting, it’s a lot more challenging to take the negative, since points can come in flurries and scores are worth less.
-A 9.5 spread in a basketball game can be undone in a matter of seconds, since scoring happens much more frequently as well.
+It’s a lot more challenging to take the negative in NBA betting, since points can come in flurries and scores are worth less.
+A 9.5 spread in a basketball game can be undone in a matter of seconds since scoring happens much more frequently as well.

 Football and basketball differ in that manner, so you want to bet with a full understanding of how sports betting works in a specific sport.